jkramer/p6-Text-Wrap/README.md

   :paragraph(rx/\n ** 2..*/),

   # Wrap lines in the middle of words, if a single word is longer than the max.
   # line lenghts (see :width).
-Default is False, so lines may actually be
+Default is off, so lines may actually be
   # longer than the specified length.
-  :hard-wrap(False),
+  :hard-wrap,
 );
 ```